AdaCore/learn/content/labs/intro-to-ada/chapters/more_about_types.rst

         #.
 For example, version "1.3.5" is converted to the floating-point
            value ``1.3``.

+        #.
+An obvious limitation of this function is that it can only handle
+           one-digit numbers for the minor component.

+            - For example, we cannot convert version "1.10.0" to a reasonable value with the approach described above.
+The result of the call :ada:`Convert ((1, 10, 0))` is therefore unspecified.

+            - For the scope of this exercise, only version numbers with one-digit components are checked.

 **Remarks**:

     #.
 We use overloading for the :ada:`Convert` functions.